SeeClickFix/ember-cli-segment/README.md

 ## Configuration/Logging

-There is one option available to configure the events log tracking, the default value is `false`.
+There is an option available to configure the events log tracking, the default value is `false`.
 This option is optional, but recommended.

 In your `config/environment.js`